I've Always Befriended My Neighbours In A Big City

 Working from home full-time as a freelance writer, these relationships have become even more important.
 Without an office environment, I don’t have water-cooler moments, but I do have neighbours popping round to drop off a parcel, or offering me an extra slice of cake from something they’ve baked.

-So, no, I don’t buy into the idea that no one is friends with their neighbors in London.
+So, no, I don’t buy into the idea that no one is friends with their neighbours in London.
 If you’re open to community, it will meet you halfway.

 AdvertisementADVERTISEMENT